-CMNS 100 is designed to equip students with the skills to

-- write clear, well-organized correspondence and work-place documents for ongoing professional development and academic success in applied courses; - explore effective writing styles, strengthen clarity and build confidence in their written communication; - enhance their ability to read their own written work critically and edit it to a standard appropriate for a professional workplace; - create and organize an ePortfolio for a positive on-line presence and for networking and future career-building; - devise, polish and deliver effective short presentations appropriate for work-place peers and managers.
+CMNS 100 is designed to equip students with the skills to write clear, well-organized correspondence and work-place documents for ongoing professional development and academic success in applied courses; explore effective writing styles, strengthen clarity and build confidence in their written communication; enhance their ability to read their own written work critically and edit it to a standard appropriate for a professional workplace; create and organize an ePortfolio for a positive on-line presence and for networking and future career-building and to devise, polish and deliver effective short presentations appropriate for work-place peers and managers.
+Students will develop digital communication pieces with a community partner as a work-integrated learning experience.